-Article 4; 4. - Developing country Parties should continue enhancing their mitigation efforts, and are encouraged to move over time towards economy-wide emission reduction or limitation targets in the light of different national circumstances implementation of Goal 2 of the FRDP to Pacific Island Leaders, SDGs and other national and regional reporting mechanisms.
+Article 4; 4. - ....
+Developing country Parties should continue enhancing their mitigation efforts, and are encouraged to move over time towards economy-wide emission reduction or limitation targets in the light of different national circumstances and adaptation pathways necessary to achieve the Paris Agreement goals.
+These goals, especially the Pacific aligned goal to limit warming to 1.5 degrees by 2100 above pre-industrial levels require steep global emissions reductions post 2020 and global net zero emissions in the next few decades.